minio/directpv-docs/content/volumes/scheduling.md

 DirectPV provisions drives for pods that provide a `PersistentVolumeClaim` for the DirectPV storage class.

 `DirectPV` includes a storage class named `directpv-min-io` with [volume binding mode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) `WaitForFirstConsumer`.
 This mode delays volume binding and provisioning of a `PersistentVolume` until the creation of a `Pod` using the `PersistentVolumeClaim`.
+DirectPV then selects or provisions PersistentVolumes that match the topology specified in the Pod's scheduling constraints.

 ## Volume Constraints